Russia recognizes two Ukrainian regions as independent, a potential pretext for war

 He said on Twitter that Russia did not need 190,000 troops on Ukraine’s borders to recognize the independence of separatist republics.
 “These troops are not even near the Donbas.
 This is the first step in what will likely be a large-scale Russian mil operation to impose regime change.”

-Putin made clear that Russia would never accept Ukraine’s membership of NATO, calling this a direct threat to Russian security, and he rejected Western assurances that there were no plans for this any time soon.
+Putin made clear that Russia would never accept Ukraine’s membership of NATO, calling this a direct threat to Russian security, and he rejected Western assurances that there were no plans for this anytime soon.

 “Over and over again they try to convince us that NATO is a purely defensive alliance, again offering to take our word for it, but we know the real price of such words,” Putin said.